OctoConsulting/Calculator/README.md

-# Calculator App for Demo
+# Calculator App for Hackathon Demo